Stocks poised to pause record run

 The resolution has added to worries over prospects for Beijing and Washington to resolve a tariff war that is hammering manufacturing in the world’s two biggest economies.

-In Europe, London's FTSE fell 0.7 percent, Germany’s DAX also was down 0.7 percent and France's CAC declined the same 0.7 percent.
+In Europe, London's FTSE fell 1.4 percent, Germany’s DAX was down 0.9 percent and France's CAC declined 0.7 percent.

 In Hong Kong, a small band of anti-government protesters, their numbers diminished by surrenders and failed escape attempts, were still holed up at a Hong Kong university Wednesday as they braced for the endgame in a police siege of the campus.